Emmapr123/CV/README.md

 **By Weekly, art gallery** (2017 to 2019)
 _Initiator_

 - When I was in art school I realised that the town in which I lived did not offer a lot of exhibition spaces and opportunities for young artists.
-I figured just being sad about it wouldn't get us anywhere, and to take matters into my own hands.
-I ran this gallery for a few years, opening a new exhibition every other week.
+I figured just being sad about it wouldn't get us anywhere, and decided to take matters into my own hands.
+I set up my own gallery that ran for a few years, opening a new exhibition every other week.
 This allowed amazing experiences of working with artists in al mediums, working on the marketing side of the art world, and I even wrote a research paper on artist-run initiatives that was published in a Dutch art research magazine!

 ## Skills